-Rocca di Castagnoli is an ancient medieval fortress which was the origin of the Castagnoli hamlet.
+Rocca di Castagnoli is an ancient medieval fortress that was the origin of the Castagnoli hamlet.
 Throughout its history, this place was owned by numerous noble families, including the Tempi (whose coat of arms still represents the company) and the Ricasoli.

-The winery, which already existed in the 18th century, has always been the economic center of the village and has always been distinguished by its excellent production quality, as evidenced in 1773 by a visit from Grand Duke Pietro Leopoldo, who praised its excellent land management, maintenance and innovation.
+The winery, which already existed in the 18th century, has always been the economic center of the village and has always been distinguished by its excellent production quality, as evidenced in 1773 by a visit from Grand Duke Pietro Leopoldo, who praised its excellent land management, maintenance, and innovation.

 In 1924, Rocca di Castagnoli became part of the farms that form the Chianti Classico Wine Consortium.